CSAT, NPS, CES And Beyond: Turning Customer Experience into Customer Success

 For customer success, this interpretation makes sense; customers who report low NPS scores are customers that your customer experience or product is failing, and measuring their NPS lets your company take action to get back on their good side.

-This brings up one of the weaknesses of NPS; it’s much more effective in B2C contexts than in B2B because there are generally more B2C interactions at internet-facing companies.
+This brings up one of the weaknesses of NPS; it’s much more effective in B2C contexts than in B2B because there are generally more B2C customer interactions during the buying cycle.

 Nonetheless, maximizing your NPS is critical to maximizing the new revenue that your current customers will bring by recommending you to their peers.
 Some claim that the NPS score explains between 20% to 60% of company growth rates within an industry.